Dangers of Fatigued or Drowsy Driving By Truck Drivers

 Drivers of large commercial trucks and vehicles must take extra precaution to stay awake and alert while driving or they can be held responsible for causing a destructive and potentially deadly truck accident or crash.
 A truck driver who is drowsy or who falls asleep will bear the liability and legal repercussions of a truck accident that can cause serious injuries or even death.

-Figures on Drowsy Driving
+Statistics on Drowsy Driving in Kansas City

 It is dangerous for any driver to drive while tired or sleepy.
 It is, however, more dangerous for truck drivers and drivers of heavy-duty vehicles because crashes involving them cause much more damage and are more likely to be fatal.